cwongsatjachock/CS172-Reddit-Project/README.md

 # Ranking Function
 The ranking function orders the posts based on a combination of relevance and timestamp.
 Relevance is determined by PyLucene's scoring mechanism, and the timestamp ensures that more recent posts are given higher priority.

-# Extra Credit
-The application allows ordering posts by:

-- Votes
-- Time
-- Relevance
-- A combination of the above factors
-- Users can adjust the weights for each factor to customize the search results.

 # Contributors
 - Lester Lien
 - Chaiwat Wongsatjachock